Robert Wilson Shufeldt

 Robert Wilson Shufeldt Jr. (December 1, 1850 – January 21, 1934) was an American osteologist, myologist, museologist and ethnographer who contributed to comparative studies of bird anatomy and forensic science.
-He held strong views on race and was a proponent of white supremacy.
+He hated black people, strongly approved of the Ku Klux Klan, and was a proponent of white supremacy.
 A scandal and subsequent divorce from his second wife, the granddaughter of the famous ornithologist John James Audubon, led to a landmark judgment by the Supreme Court of the United States of America on the subject of alimony and bankruptcy.

 Life and career

 Son of Admiral Robert Wilson Shufeldt and Sarah Shufeldt, he was born in New York in 1850.
 After a school education in the United States and Havana, he joined as a Captain's clerk on the US Gunboat USS Proteus which was under the command of his father.
-In 1872 he joined Cornell University to study medicine and obtained a degree in 1876 from Columbian, Washington DC.
+In 1872 he joined Cornell University to study medicine and obtained a degree in 1876 from Columbian, Washington, D.C.
 He joined the Medical Department of the Army as a Lieutenant and was posted to Fort McHenry.
 He later worked as a surgeon in the campaign against the Sioux Indians.
-He retired in 1891 from the army as a Captain but was readmitted and posted on duty in the Army Medical Museum as a curator in 1882.
+He was a founding member of the Entomological Society of Washington in 1884.
+From 1884 to 1888 he was stationed at Fort Wingate in New Mexico, collecting in the Zuni Mountains and nearby regions.
+He retired in 1891 from the army as a Captain but was readmitted and posted on duty in the Army Medical Museum as a curator in 1892.
+Shufeldt was advanced to Major on April 23, 1904.
 He retired on January 9, 1919, as a surgeon.
-From 1884 to 1888 he was stationed at Fort Wingate in New Mexico, collecting in the Zuni Mountains and nearby regions.
 He was a lifelong member of the Democratic Party and a supporter of Woodrow Wilson.